 As for why corporate counsels preferred arbitration to all other dispute resolution frameworks, the following factors were considered most important:

-- Expertise of the decision maker (47 percent)
+- The expertise of the decision-maker (47 percent)

 - Neutrality (43 percent)